slauger/puppet-metricbeat/README.md

 ### Full example configuration

-A complete example configuration using the Logstash output with authentication via the Puppet SSL certificates TLS hardening.
+A complete example configuration using the Logstash output with authentication via the Puppet SSL certificates.

 ```yaml
 metricbeat::env: